Tourism and Outdoor Leadership (TOL)

 - As a branch campus of Oregon State University, we offer the benefits of being at a small campus while being part of one of the oldest and most prestigious universities in the West.

 - We are situated in a great location - Bend, Oregon.
-See why Outside magazine named Bend the Best Town in the Northwest.

 The first two years of the program are primarily completed at Central Oregon Community College (COCC).
 Students are admitted to both OSU-Cascades and COCC.
 OSU-Cascades students taking COCC courses benefit from OSU scholarships and academic services, such as Academic Advising